quang-do-se/aws-certs/devops/study-note.md

 Maximum timeout is 15 minutes.

 Lambda is not good for long process (AWS Batch) or synchronize functions with one another (AWS Step Functions)

+#### SAM (Serverless Application Model)

+There is CLI with template to build applications.

+We can build and invoke lambda locally.